iven86/hosts/README.md

 ## Permissions:
 FireFi asks for the following Android permissions:
-Write on your storage: To download the last updated database
+Write on your storage: To download the last updated database.